The following sections describe the installation procedures on UNIX/Linux, macOS, and Windows systems.

 This usually leads to a significant slowdown of the code, but might be helpful when debugging something.

-library with a main program written in C or Fortran, the C and Fortran compiler doing the linking of the executable needs to be told about the C++ runtime libraries.
-Unfortunately, the current version of autoconf does not provide the automatic detection of those libraries.
+If you want to link the Ipopt library with a main program written in C or Fortran, the C and Fortran compiler doing the linking of the executable needs to be told about the C++ runtime libraries.
+Unfortunately, the build system does not provide a functionality for automatic detection of those libraries.
 We have hard-coded some default values for some systems and compilers, but this might not work all the time.

-If you have problems linking your Fortran or C code with the Ipopt
+If you have problems linking your Fortran or C code with the Ipopt library libipopt.a

-library libipopt.a and the linker complains about missing symbols from C++ (e.g., the standard template library), you should specify the C++ libraries with the CXXLIBS
+and the linker complains about missing symbols from C++ (e.g., the standard template library), you should specify the C++ libraries with the CXXLIBS

 variable.
 To find out what those libraries are, it is probably helpful to link a simple C++ program with verbose compiler output.